CaspervonKrusenstierna/Hpfusket/README.md

 4. Something to run the server on

 How it works:
-The people who know how to write the cheat split the test up 50/50.
-At the 45 minute mark both of the writers get the letters "A,B,C,D,E" sequentially communicated to them 20 times with a pause between each letter trough the earpieces.
-When the letter corresponding to the writers answer plays they move the phone taped to their leg or somewhere else a bit to signal the correct answer trough the phones accelerometer.
-Once the answers are submitted they are appended and sent out to the customers.
+The individuals executing the cheat divide the test equally (50/50).
+At the 45-minute mark, both of the test-takers get the letters "A,B,C,D,E" sequentially communicated to them trough the earpieces.
+When the letter corresponding to the writers answer plays, they move the phone taped to their leg or elsewhere to signal the correct answer trough the phones accelerometer.
+This is done 20 times per test-taker, as each test has a total of 40 questions.
+Once the test-takers have submitted their answers, they are combined and sent out to the customers.

 Problems:
 The only thing that poses a problem to this method currently are the metal detector tests,